 Rationale: All students entering the Charter program have an individual learning plan mapped out with the Charter Counselor and other Iowa Central Community College officials.
-The Charter Counselor holds monthly Charter meetings, informational meetings during parent-teacher conferences, and one-on-one appointments as needed throughout the year to adjust or revise these plans.
+The Charter Counselor holds monthly Charter meetings, informational meetings during parentteacher conferences, and one-on-one appointments as needed throughout the year to adjust or revise these plans.
 Students meet with their academic advisors ahead of the charter school year, given a proper college orientation, meet with Academic Assistance and Accommodations Specialists, and the Work Based Learning Coordinator to inform students of the resources and opportunities on campus.

 Table 8 shows the number of Charter students who completed their program of study as well as the number of students who obtained college credit and continued on to a two or four year college or university.
-Nine students completed their program of study, 26 returned to complete their program at Iowa Central Community College, and two students transferred to four-year universities to work towards bachelor's degrees in their respective fields.
+As shown, 14 students completed their program of study and 22 returned to complete their program at Iowa Central Community College.
+Additionally, 10 students transferred to four-year universities to work towards bachelor's degrees in their respective fields.

-2017-2018 2018-2019 2019-2020 2020-2021 2021-2022
+2018-2019 2019-2020 2020-2021 2021-2022 2022-2023

-Program Completers 7 4 5 2 9
+Program Completers 4 5 2 9 14

-Continuing Credits 33 35 37 27 28
+Continuing Credits 35 37 27 28 22